department-of-veterans-affairs/vets-website/_disability/learn-eligibility-claim-types-secondary-claim.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-It is possible for your service-connected disability to be cause or worsen a another disability.
-If this is the case, you could file a Secondary Disability Claim to seek additional benefit.
-This second disability may not otherwise be considered service-connected.
+It is possible for your service-connected disability to cause or worsen another disability.
+If this is the case, you can file a Secondary Disability Claim to seek additional benefit.
+This second disability may not otherwise be considered service connected.

-### Example 1
+**Example 1:**
 A Veteran has a service-connected knee injury that causes him to walk with a limp.
 He subsequently develops arthritis in his hip.
-Although the arthritic condition was not incurred during or aggravated by service, service-connection may still be established if the arthritis is a result of his previously establish service-connected knee condition.
+Although the arthritic condition did not start during, nor was it aggravated by service, service connection may still be established if the arthritis is a result of his previously established service-connected knee condition.

-### Example 2
+**Example 2:**
 A Veteran was in the Army for twenty years.
 During her military service, she was diagnosed with hypertension.
-After her discharge, service-connection was established for hypertension.
-She was subsequently diagnosed with a heart condition.
-Service-connection for her heart condition may be established via a Secondary Claim.
+After her discharge, service connection was established for hypertension.
+She was subsequently diagnosed with a coronary artery disease.
+Service connection for her coronary artery disease may be established via a Secondary Claim.

 </div>
 </div>